oopanuga/oopanuga.github.io/_posts/2015-06-25-Announcing-LSCC-Discourse.md

 > This is a community for those who care and are proud of what they do.
 For those developers, regardless how experienced they are, who want to improve and master their craft.
 This is a community for those who believe that being average is just not good enough.

-The Manifesto for Software Craftsmanship
-As aspiring Software Craftsmen we are raising the bar of professional software development by practicing it and helping others learn the craft.
+> The Manifesto for Software Craftsmanship: As aspiring Software Craftsmen we are raising the bar of professional software development by practicing it and helping others learn the craft.
 Through this work we have come to value:

 >> Not only working software, but also well-crafted software

 >> Not only responding to change, but also steadily adding value

 >> Not only individuals and interactions, but also a community of professionals

 >> Not only customer collaboration, but also productive partnerships

 >> That is, in pursuit of the items on the left we have found the items on the right to be indispensable.

 I have been attending to events organized by LSCC since I arrived to London.
 I feel glad now I can give something back to this community that has helped me that much.